 Pennsylvania’s gambling industry hasn’t had quite as rough of a time as some states.

 The first legal PA online gambling sites began launching in July last year, and the timing has proven to be fortuitous.
-Online revenue has soared during the shutdown, helping mitigate losses for operators with a digital presence.
+Online revenue has soared during the live casino shutdown, helping mitigate losses for operators with a digital presence.

 The reliance on online revenue won’t disappear as soon as casinos reopen, either.

 Pennsylvania regulations only allow casinos to operate at 50% capacity as long as coronavirus remains a threat.
 Revenue will therefore be lower than usual, while mandatory health precautions create additional expenses.
 The online side of business will continue to be important in offsetting that damage to bottom lines.

 Of the three properties now able to reopen, however, only Rivers has an online casino.
 It actually has two — one using its original SugarHouse brand and another under the BetRivers banner.

 Meadows lacks an online casino, but its parent company Penn National Gaming also owns Hollywood Casino and uses that brand in the digital realm.
 Penn is among the gaming companies that have invested heavily in interactive products in recent years.

 Lady Luck passed on iGaming permits, opting instead to focus on its small retail business.

 At the beginning of the week, about a third of the nation’s casinos had reopened.
 That number will soar starting Thursday, as Nevada casinos begin to join the list.
 Over one in five US casinos is located in the Silver State, and many are desperate to get back to business.

 Although Nevada has legal online poker and sports betting, its casino industry has lobbied against expansion into full-scale online gambling for fear of cannibalizing brick-and-mortar revenue.
 Some may have found themselves regretting that decision over the past two-and-a-half months.